Commercial roundwood removals

 - From 2006 average roundwood prices per cubic metre are provided

 - Byer group is no longer included from the calendar year 2015.

 The statistics are used by public authorities, research and educational institutions, professional and industrial bodies, international organisations etc. The results are also used in the Aggregate account of forestry prepared by Statistics Norway.

-Final results are almost equal to preliminary results at county level and country level, but can differ considerably at municipal level.
+Final results are almost equal to preliminary results at county level and country level.

 Some other public institutions publish roundwood removals statistics by account periode based on the Forest Trust Fund.
 Statistics Norway publishes the statistics by scaling periode.

 The statistics are developed, produced and disseminated pursuant to Act no. 32 of 21 June 2019 relating to official statistics and Statistics Norway (the Statistics Act).